testit-tms/api-client-python/docs/ProjectTestPlanAttributesApi.md

 Add attributes to project's test plans

-<br>Use case  <br>User sets project internal or global identifier and attributes identifiers  <br>User runs method execution  <br>System updates project and add attributes to project for test plans  <br>System returns no content response
+ Use case   User sets project internal or global identifier and attributes identifiers   User runs method execution   System updates project and add attributes to project for test plans   System returns no content response

 ### Example